ssenmosip/mosip-temp-documentation/Partner-Management-Service-APIs.md

 * [GET /policies/{PartnerAPIKey}](#get-policiespartnerapikey)

 ### POST /policies
-This request is used to create new Policy for policy group
+This API would be used to create new Policy for policy group

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/policies</div>